podrivo/botivo/README.md

 # Botivo
-Botivo is a Twitch chatbot, with an overlay for OBS.
-Create and personalize your own commands, with infinite overlay options using HTML/CSS/JS.
+Botivo is a Twitch chatbot, with an overlay that can be used as a `Browser Source` in OBS Studio.
+Create and personalize your own commands, with infinite overlay possibilities using HTML, CSS and JS.
+It comes with `anime.js` out of the box, so you can start creating day one.

 Usage
 ---